tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 T>      * Within your new `PageAdmin` class, add `list_display = ('title', 'category', 'url')`.
 T>      * Finally, register the `PageAdmin` class with Django's admin interface.
 You should modify the line `admin.site.register(Page)`.
 Change it to `admin.site.register(Page, PageAdmin)` in Rango's `admin.py` file.

+X> ### Test your Implementation
+X> Like in the previous chapter, we've implemented a series of unit tests to allow you to check your implementation up until this point.
+[Follow the guide we provided earlier](#section-getting-ready-tests), using the test module `tests_chapter5.py`.
+How does your implementation stack up against our tests?
+Remember that your implementation should have fully completed the exercises for all the tests to pass!

 <!-- I> ### Tests
 I>
 I> Like in the last chapter we have written tests to check if you have completed the chapter and the exercises.
 To check your work so far, [download the `tests.py` script](https://github.com/leifos/tango_with_django_2/blob/master/code/tango_with_django_project/rango/tests.py) from our [GitHub repository](https://github.com/leifos/tango_with_django_2/), and save it within your `rango` app directory.